-The facet or Zygapophysial joints are the joint structures that connect the vertebrae to one another.
-The facet joint is like any other joint in your body – they have cartilage that lines the joint, (this allows the bone to glide smoothly over one another) and a capsule surrounding the joint.
-The function of the facet joint is to provide support, stability, and mobility to the vertebrae (spine).
+The facet or Zygapophysial joints are the joint structures that connect the vertebrae.
+The facet joint is like any other joint in your body – they have cartilage that lines the joint (this allows the bone to glide smoothly over one another) and a capsule surrounding the joint.
+The facet joint function is to provide support, stability, and mobility to the vertebrae (spine).
 Facet Disease occurs when there is degeneration of the facet joint.

-There are two facet joints between each vertebra.
-They are located on each side of the vertebrae.
+There are two facet joints between each vertebra, located on each side of the vertebrae.
 Facet disease can occur at any level of the spine.